 Floating Offshore Wind

 Scotland is now home to the largest floating wind farms in the world.
-First we had Equinor's Hywind Scotland project is the largest floating wind farm in the world and, with Grupo Cobra's Kincardine project it has become the largest floating with farm in the world. , Scotland will become home to the two largest floating offshore wind projects in the world.
-This pioneering of floating wind is set to continue with the 100MW Pentland project off Dounreay and 200MW Salamander project off Peterhead and the 300MW Project North Sea wind farm now in the early stages of the planning system in Scotland.
+First we had Equinor's Hywind Scotland project as the largest floating wind farm in the world and now with the completion of Grupo Cobra's Kincardine project it has become the largest floating with farm in the world. , Scotland will become home to the two largest floating offshore wind projects in the world.
+This pioneering of floating wind is set to continue with the 100MW Pentland project off Dounreay, the 200MW Salamander project off Peterhead and the 300MW Project North Sea wind farm now in the early stages of the planning system in Scotland.

-Further floating wind project announcements are expected over the summer months and will culminate towards year end or Quarter one next year in the ScotWind round leasing results with commercial scale projects expected to make up 20-30% of the total ScotWind round capacity and the bulk of the capacity in the new INTOG round (see below).
+Further floating wind project announcements are expected over the summer months and will culminate in Quarter 1 next year with the announcement of the ScotWind round leasing results.
+Commercial scale floating wind projects are expected to make up 60-70% (ORE Catapult estimate) of the total ScotWind round capacity and the bulk of the capacity in the new INTOG round (see below).

 Operational and Current Pipeline Projects

-The aim of this leasing round is to deliver another 8-10GW of offshore wind which will see the Scottish capacity target increase to 18-20GW, the bulk of which should be delivered by 2027-32.
+The aim of this leasing round is to deliver another 10GW of offshore wind, should everything be consented, the bulk of which should be delivered by 2027-32.
 Many of the 15 sites have water depths in excess of 60m and therefore lend themselves to floating offshore wind projects.
 This first ScotWind round, with more to follow, will therefore lead to the development of some of the first commercial scale floating wind projects in the world.